pressreset/hashfind/README.md

 # hashfind
 Hashfind is a script for Mac OSX that builds a plaintext hash database of files within a directory, and allows you to search that database.
+The bonuses of this being that you can move the databases for individual directories, cards, or drives wherever you want, so you will know the location of a file even if a drive is unplugged, and that Spotlight will index the files so you can search a hash within Spotlight and it will show the relevant database file.

 This is a very simple script, and uses the built in utilities.